Why Change Your Home Air Filter?

 Step 1.
 Buy a new filter.

-Before you buy a new air filter, check your owner's manual to identify the right number or size (it should also be printed on the side of your existing air filter).
+Before you buy a new air filter, check your owner's manual to identify the right size (it should also be printed on the side of your existing air filter).
 You should be able to get a replacement filter at a hardware store, or some department stores sell them.
 Remember!
 Pleated filters decrease air flow.
 That can cost you more money.

 Step 2.
 Turn off the unit.